lcordenod/42_www_hypertube/README.md

 ##### Following

 Users can also follow each other in order to retrieve easily profiles that they like or want to store on their profile.
 This will also be shown in a "Following" category on profiles following others, if following no one, the category won't be shown until someone is followed.

+Users can also unfollow users so that these profiles no longer appear in their following section on their profile.

+#### Edit email and password

+User is able to modify his email and password from the account settings modal, password will be hashed.

+#### Delete account

+User is able to delete his account as well, this will remove him from database and other users no longer will be available to see his profile, nor following him.

+## Movies search

+### Display list

+// SCREENSHOT HERE

+Once registered and logged, users will be able to search for movies on the platform.
+By default, they will get a list of suggestions of movies based on the best ratings.

+#### Search terms

+User is able to search a movie by entering completely or partly the name of the movie.
+If movies match his search term, a list will be returned to him ordered by default of the sorting he picked.

+##### Filters

+User can also refine its search by selecting filters:

+- Range of release years
+- Range of ratings

+##### Sort

+Additionally, he can sort the results:

+- Default (rating)
+- Name
+- Release date